Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 If the property `symmetricConnections` is set to `true`, any connections between spaces are assumed to go both ways.
 This will reduce how much data needed for building the track/space information.
 The setting is only relevant for tracks using grid movement.
 Defaults to `true`.

+The property `coordinates` can be set to an array of strings, such as `['x', 'y']` to tell Bot Playtesting Toolkit what space properties hold coordinates for the space.
+(Such coordinates are assumed to describe the _center_ of the space.)
+Coordinates can be used for checking distances and also line of sight.

+The properties `rInner` and `rOuter` are used when checking line of sight between spaces.
+They can be set to describe radii of circles _fitting within_ (rInner) or _enclosing_ (rOuter) spaces.
+These properties are inherited by spaces and may be overridden on individual spaces.

+The property `lineOfSightStepFraction` is used when checking line of sight between spaces.
+It can be set to a value greater than 0 and no bigger than 1, to tell `lineOfSight()` how large steps to take when tracking a line between points.
+The fraction defaults to `.1` and will be multiplied by `rOuter` when applied.

 `myTrack.spaces` contains an array of all spaces on the track.

 `myTrack.pawns` contains an object with all pawns on the track, keyed by their id.